whylabs/whylogs/README.md

     }
 }
 ```
-### Merging multiple dataset profiles
+### Merging dataset profiles
-A common pattern in enterprise system is to partition your data across different machine for distributed processing.
-For
-online system, data can also be processed independently on multiple machines, and in order to build complex metrics such
-as counting unique visitors for a website, engineers have to flow data into an ETL-based system to run ad hoc analysis.
+In enterprise systems, data is often partitioned across multiple machines for distributed processing.
+Online systems may also process data on multiple machines, requiring engineers to run ad-hoc analysis using an ETL-based system to build complex metrics, such as counting unique visitors to a website.

-WhyLogs addresses this use cases by allowing users to merge your sketches across different machines.
+WhyLogs resolves this by allowing users to merge sketches from different machines.
 To merge two WhyLogs
-`DatasetProfile` files, they must:
+`DatasetProfile` files, those files must:
 * Have the same name
-* Have the same session IDs
+* Have the same session ID
 * Have the same data timestamp
 * Have the same tags

-In that case, the merging code looks like this:
+The following is an example of the code for merging files that meet these requirements.

 ```java
 import com.whylogs.core.DatasetProfile;